Vancouver Titans officially part with remaining roster

-The Vancouver Titans officially parted ways with their remaining roster on Wednesday, with the team planning to reveal a new core lineup in the coming days.
+The Vancouver Titans officially parted ways with their remaining Overwatch League roster on Wednesday, and will reportedly turn to a Contenders Division team to fill the vacancies.
 Titans esports director Tim Holloway announced the team has "mutually" parted ways with HyoJong "HakSal" Kim, Minsoo "Seominsoo" Seo, Seongjun "Slime" Kim, Chunghee "Stitch" Lee, Juseok "Twilight" Lee and JeHong "RyuJeHong" Yu along with assistant coaches Yangwon "Yang1" Kweon (coach) and Jae Hong "Andante" Hwang.
 Offseason acquisition Chan Hyeong "Fissure" Baek was also released.

+Andante had announced his free agency earlier this week, following the departure of tank HyunWoo "JJANU" Choi and head coach Hwang "PaJion" Jisub on April 30.
+Later in the day, ESPN reported that the Titans will sign five players from the North American Contenders team Second Wind: William "Caden" Loll, Abtin "ShRedLock" Shirvani, Dalton "Dalton" Bennyhoff, Colin "Higan" Arai and Randal "Roolf" Stark.
+All are 18 or older and thus eligible to compete in the Overwatch League.
+According to ESPN, the other three players on Second Wind's roster -- Zachary "iced" Hughes, Benjamin "UltraViolet" David and Nicholas "Speedily" Zou -- are minors and cannot yet sign Overwatch League contracts.

 In Wednesday's statement, the Titans outlined the challenges that have befallen the team during the coronavirus pandemic.
 The team was forced to cancel its homestands for the first season of city-based play and moved its South Korean roster back home to train closer to family.
 However, the time zone difference created technical challenges and made it difficult for management to effectively communicate with players.